olvaffe/olv-notes/graphics/apps/ml.md

             buffers and images
           - `tflite::gpu::cl::InferenceContext::Compile` creates more cl
             buffers and creates cl programs
+            - `tflite::gpu::ConvertOperations` has called
+              `GPUOperationFromNode` to convert nodes to operations and `tflite::gpu::ConvGeneric::GenerateCode` has generated the
+              generic convert code
-            - `tflite::gpu::cl::ClOperation::Compile` generates the kernel
+            - `tflite::gpu::cl::ClOperation::Compile` adds defines for the
-              source and builds it
+              kernel source and builds it
         - `tflite::gpu::cl::InferenceBuilderImpl::Build` calls
           `tflite::gpu::cl::InferenceRunnerImpl::LinkTensors`
           - `tflite::gpu::cl::DefaultTensorTie::New` calls